vinkla/hashids/README.md

 ## Security

-The primary purpose of this algorithm is to make ids look different.
+The primary purpose of hashids is to make ids look different.
 It's not meant or tested to be used as a security algorithm.

 Having said that, this class does try to make these hashes un-guessable and unique.